carlwiedemann/carlwiedemann.github.io/md/2023-01-17-introducing-foresite.md

 Here's what I wanted to have:

-* Posts written in markdown, saved to disk
+* Posts written in markdown
 * A single wrapper template for consistency
 * CLI executable that converts markdown to HTML wrapped in the template
 * Lightweight, few dependencies